-The pectoralis major is a large muscle of the upper chest wall which gives the chest its shape and forms anterior edge of axilla.
+The pectoralis major is a large muscle of the upper chest wall which gives the chest its shape and forms the anterior edge of the axilla.
 It arises from sternum or breastbone, clavicle and cartilages of the second to the sixth ribs.
 It inserts on to shoulder and is particularly useful in pushing and rowing activities.

 The exact incidence of the disease is not known.